 Treatment for Lactose Intolerance

-If the test confirms lactose intolerance, your child will likely be referred to a dietitian, who will give you advice on what foods and drinks are suitable.
+If the lactose elimination test improves your child’s symptoms, then your doctor will give you advice on what foods and drinks are suitable.
 Babies and young children need to get the right nutrients to make sure they grow and develop properly.

-For bottle-fed babies with lactose intolerance, your GP will probably advise you to switch to a lactose-free formula milk.
+For bottle-fed babies with lactose intolerance, your doctor will probably advise you to switch to a lactose-free formula milk.

 Lactose intolerance is often only temporary for many babies and young children.
 Their symptoms will often get better within a few weeks.
 At this point, it's safe to start gradually bringing milk and dairy back into their diet.